figure-io/polymer-timeseries/README.md

 <a name="evt-xmin"></a>
 #### 'xMin'

-The element emits an `xMin` event when the `xMin` attribute changes.
+The element emits an `xMin` event when the `xMin` property changes.

 ``` javascript
 el.addEventListener( 'xMin', function onEvent( evt ) {